Yu-Xin-Qiu/SAT4pKa/README.md

 torch_scatter==2.0.9
 ```
 ### Using the provided model for pKa prediction
-`prediction.py` is an example file for using our tool, we provide the pretrained and final models.
+`prediction.ipynb` is an example for using our tool, we provide the pretrained and final models.